Nanostructured Armature Winding Insulation for Electric Propulsion Motor with High Torque Density

 With power electronics converter design being a multi-variable optimization problem (efficiency, performance, cost, and reliability) these essential characteristics have to be evaluated and improved.
 This research aims at developing models of these different characteristics with the current focus being on efficiency and cost.
 The tools developed currently address basic DC/DC converter tolopologies can be extended to many others.
 The tools are capable of estimating power losses in these converters and approximate costs (based on surface-fit models) with specific component parameters, and can also run in "optimization" mode where part numbers are suggested from a large database for minimum loss or minimum cost.
 Efficiency of the whole converter is estimated from the power loss of different components aggregated into different topologies.
 The converter cost is also estimated based on available component options.
 The tools only take datasheet and converter ratings for the component-specific mode, and only converter ratings for the optimization mode.

-Combining Electric Drive Energy-Efficiency and High Performance
+Combining Electric Drive Energy-Efficiency and High Performance for HVAC Applications

 This research was sponsored by United Technologies Corporation (UTC-BIS).
 This research focuses on combining efficiency enhancement algorithms and methods in electric drives by minimizing losses in power electronic inverters and electric machines using real-time optimization, while focusing on maintained high performance control of these drives.
 Embedded systems holding this algorithms and their interaction with their surrounding power electronics and electric machine is of main interest.
 This research is supported by United Technologies Corporation (UTC-BIS)